Harvard Business School vs. Stanford GSB

 For instance, it’s clear (and not unexpected) that leadership is central to what both programs seek.
 However, the language each uses to describe leadership signals how to approach that school’s essay.
 HBS uses language that is more focused on consistency across settings and concrete accomplishments related to leadership – in other words, they want to know what you’ve done in a leadership capacity and the concrete impact your actions have had.
 The GSB on the other hand, intentionally asks about how you lead.
 They want you to describe your leadership style, including how you communicate with and inspire others.
 Said concretely, the difference is in the ‘what’ (HBS) versus the ‘how’ (GSB).
 You may tell the same story in both essays, but, in our experience, it is a best practice to tailor the details you choose to share within each story to align with each school’s contrasting focus.

 Another commonality that sneakily doubles as a contrast is the way each program seeks to assess the impact you will have while on campus.
-HBS emphasizes that it wants people who have the analytical aptitude to quickly formulate and coherently communicate an idea or opinion, as is critical to success in a case-based classroom environment.
+HBS emphasizes that it wants people who have a growth mindset and are flexible enough to learn in a case-based classroom environment.
 The GSB, on the other hand, wants to understand your background and how it has shaped the diverse perspective you would bring to campus (of course they also require you to be analytically minded and a strong communicator).
 The latter, in particular, forces you to ‘go deep’ and get a little (or a lot) uncomfortable.

 To define this further, perhaps you tell a story about how you courageously voiced a dissenting opinion in front of a senior audience.
 For HBS, you might share the logic you used and the resulting impact of your choice to speak up (i.e., a business decision was altered in a way that was ultimately successful).
 For the GSB, you might share how, growing up, you watched your mother learn to advocate for herself, which inspired this to be a core value of yours.
 You could then share how you chose to voice your dissent in a respectful, collaborative way that left people open to your point of view.

 Hopefully that analysis helps you distill down what distinguishes these two highly competitive, elusive programs from one another so that you can tailor your essays accordingly.
-We are still accepting hourly clients for Round 2 and have many successful outcomes with these schools to draw upon as we help you optimize your applications.
-If you’re struggling to tailor your essays to Harvard Business School vs. Stanford GSB, Reach out to our expert MBA admissions consultants today.
+If you’d like guidance on your HBS and/or Stanford GSB essays, reach out to our top-ranked team of MBA admissions consultants today.